-IGFA tests all line and tippet samples submitted with world record claims in accordance with the metric line class designations, which vary slightly from the standard US customary designations.
-For example, the US customary equivalent of 4 kilograms is 8.81 pounds.
-Thus, line designated by the manufacturer as 8 lb class line may test up to 8.81 pounds (4 kg) to qualify for an 8 lb line class record.
-The US customary equivalents in pounds for metric line classes are as follows:
+The IGFA tests all line and tippet samples submitted with world record claims using the metric system, which varies slightly from the imperial measurement system.
+For example, the imperial measurement system equivalent of 4 kg. is 8.81 lb.
+Thus, line designated by the manufacturer as 8lb. class line may test up to 8.81 lbs.
+(4 kg.) to qualify for a 4kg.
+(8 lb.)
+Line Class world record.
+The imperial measurement system equivalents in pounds for the metric Line Classes are as follows: